Oligohalinophila dorri

-Oligohalinophila dorri is a species of brackish water snail, with gills and an operculum, a gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.
+Oligohalinophila dorri is a species of brackish water snail, with gills and an operculum, a gastropod mollusc in the family Nassariidae, the nassa mud snails or dog whelks.

 Taxonomy

 This species was described under the name Canidia dorri by Gustave-Éduard Joseph Wattebled in 1886.
 Two syntypes are stored in National Museum of Natural History in Paris.
 The specific name dorri is in honour of captain Émile Dorr (1857-1907) who collected type specimens in North Central Coast region of nowadays Vietnam.

 This species was not reported since 1886 until 2001.
 Kantor & Kilburn (2001) reported on the rediscovery of Nassodonta dorri, described the shell, radula and provided some preliminary anatomical observations based on a single, poorly preserved female, and discussed the family placement of the genus.
 They also moved this species to the genus Nassodonta within Nassariidae.
 There was Nassodonta insignis as the only species within the genus Nassodonta.

 Simone (2007) provided a description of the external anatomy, proboscis musculature and radula, based on semi-mummified specimens.

 Strong et al. provided anatomical and molecular phylogeny analysis and placed it into the newly established subfamily Anentominae and they confirmed the placement of this species within family Nassariidae.

 In 2019 Neiber M.T. & Glaubrecht M. moved this species to a new genus Oligohalinophila in the subfamily Anentominae.